Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Standard and Factorized Neural Transducer Models

 \subsection{LM shallow fusion}

-In shallow fusion, a language model trained on text data from the target domain is integrated with the E2E model during inference to optimize a log-linear interpolation between the E2E and LM probabilities.
-The optimal token sequence $\mathbf{Y}$ is obtained as follows via a left-to-right beam search:
+In shallow fusion, an LM trained on target domain training text is integrated with the E2E model during inference to optimize a log-linear interpolation between the E2E and LM probabilities.
+The optimal token sequence $\mathbf{Y}$ is obtained via beam search: